 When symptoms of cataracts first appear, you may be able to improve your vision by using new glasses, brighter lighting and other visual aids.
 As the condition progresses it will become more and more difficult to see, and as anyone that has poor vision will confirm, your quality of life will decrease markedly.
-Dr. Christian has helped thousands of people improve their quality of life and delivers some of the best cataract treatment Los Angeles & Santa Monica have to offer.
+Dr. Christian has helped thousands of people improve their quality of life and delivers some of the best cataract surgery in Los Angeles

 Most people think poor vision is an inevitable fact of aging, but with cataract treatment performed by Dr. Christian, you can see well again.

 “Dr. Christian is a miracle worker.
 I recently had cataract surgery and can't imagine anyone else having done it but him.
 My vision is now perfect and I don't need glasses or contacts for reading or anything else.
 I am so grateful to have had such a skilled surgeon and caring doctor do this surgery.
 Thank you Dr. Christian!
 He felt I would be a good candidate for the multi-focal lens and I am so grateful he suggested it.
 It's like being given a pair of new, young eyes, and I couldn't be happier with the result.
 Now no matter where I look, it is crystal clear.”
 B.T.

 What is a cataract?

 Your eye is made up of mostly water and protein.
 Due to age and other factors, this protein collects and “clumps” together on the eye’s lens and hardens into a mass.
 This mass is a cataract.
 The cataract obstructs light coming in which is why they cause poor vision.

 Cataract surgery is the most performed surgery in the United States.
 Over 3 million Americans restore their sight every year with treatments that Dr. Christian capably performs.
 Ninety percent of them regain very good vision between 20/20 and 20/40.